-Logos are very important to who a company is and what they stand for.
-Now take that logo, make it 20′ tall with flames shooting out of it and you’ve got what Image Engineering does best.
+A logo is an important identifier for who a company is and what they stand for.
+Now, take that logo, make it 20′ tall with flames shooting out of it and you’ve got statement.

 During the summer of 2009, the Wizards decided they needed a new feature to add to their player introduction show before each home game.
 This feature would need to be over the top and capable of rallying an already excited fan base.

 The Wizard’s requirements for the feature were simple: design something appearing larger than life when placed in the arena as well as add a surprising visual impact to the pre-game activities.
 Image Engineering’s design team pitched a variety of ideas for the new feature.
 Finally, the client settled on one design: a nearly 20’ tall three-dimensional replica of the Wizard’s iconic logo blowing 25’ high fire balls from its hands.
 While it looked great on paper and in renderings, constructing the logo prop to look and function properly had its challenges.

 More Than Just A Shape On Paper